Extrys/HyperstacksGuidelines/README.md

 ![](https://cdn.discordapp.com/attachments/505619813981356032/751805901748568185/QuestSide.png)
 # Hyperstacks Guidelines
 Hello!
 Welcome to Hyperstacks Guidelines!
-Hyperstacks is a Creative game where players create their own levels for other players!
+Hyperstacks is a creative game where players create their own levels for other players!
 Here you can learn how to make good levels enjoyable for other players!
 # ![landscape](https://cdn.discordapp.com/attachments/505619813981356032/751806100315045918/CartelNewjdkaslzxczxczxxzzxczxczxzxcxczxczxc_zxczxczxczx.png)